jefdaj/ortholang-demo/templates/usertab.md

 {% else %}

+Hi {{ user }}!
+This is your page.
-Scripts you saved in your user folder show up here after refreshing the page.
+Scripts you save will show up here after a refresh.
 You can `Load` and edit them same as in the tutorial, and `include` them inside each other to build up larger cuts.
+Your session will persist when you leave, and you can sign in from multiple computers for collaborative editing.

 <input id="userscriptsearch" placeholder="Search your scripts" id="box" type="text"/>